zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc20/transfer.md

 title: transfer
 keywords:
 - 'POS client, erc20, transfer, polygon, sdk'
-description: 'transfer method can be used to transfer amount from one address to another address.'
+description: 'Transfer amount from one address to another address.'
 ---

 `transfer` method can be used to transfer amount from one address to another address.